Dataminant/Exploratory-Data-Analysis-of-Adidas-US-Sales-Data-Using-SQL/README.md

     Total revenue generated over the period of time

-    Total Profit generated over the period of time

-    What is the total unit of product sold?

     What is the average sale per quality sold?

     What is the performance of sale channels